idblr/ndi/README.md

 [![DOI](https://zenodo.org/badge/521439746.svg)](https://zenodo.org/badge/latestdoi/521439746)
 <!-- badges: end -->

-**Date repository last updated**: August 10, 2022
+**Date repository last updated**: August 14, 2022

 ### Overview

-The `ndi` package is a suite of `R` functions to compute various geospatial neighborhood deprivation indices (NDI) in the United States.
-Two types of NDI are available in the initial repository: (1) based on [Messer et al. (2006)](https://doi.org/10.1007/s11524-006-9094-x) and (2) based on [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) and [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002) who use variables chosen by [Roux and Mair (2010)](https://doi.org/10.1111/j.1749-6632.2009.05333.x).
-Both are a decomposition of various demographic characteristics from the U.S. Census Bureau American Community Survey 5-year estimates pulled by the [tidycensus](https://CRAN.R-project.org/package=tidycensus) package.
+The `ndi` package is a suite of `R` functions to compute various metrics of socio-economic deprivation and disparity in the United States.
+Some metrics are considered "spatial" because they consider the values of neighboring (i.e., adjacent) census geographies in their computation, while other metrics are "aspatial" because they only consider the value within each census geography.
+Two types of aspatial NDI are available: (1) based on [Messer et al. (2006)](https://doi.org/10.1007/s11524-006-9094-x) and (2) based on [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) and [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002) who use variables chosen by [Roux and Mair (2010)](https://doi.org/10.1111/j.1749-6632.2009.05333.x).
+Both are a decomposition of various demographic characteristics from the U.S. Census Bureau American Community Survey 5-year estimates (ACS-5; 2010-2020) pulled by the [tidycensus](https://CRAN.R-project.org/package=tidycensus) package.
+Using data from the ACS-5 (2009-2020), the `ndi` package can also (1) compute the spatial Racial Isolation Index (RI) based on [Anthopolos et al. (2011)](https://www.doi.org/10.1016/j.sste.2011.06.002), (2) the spatial Educational Isolation Index (EI) based on [Bravo et al. (2021)](https://www.doi.org/10.3390/ijerph18179384), and (3) retrieve the aspatial Gini Index based on [Gini (1921)](https://www.doi.org/10.2307/2223319).

 ### Installation